-A bail bond is a surety bond that is provided by a bonding company to help secure the release of an arrested person so they can await their court hearing outside of jail.
+A bail bond is a surety bond that is provided by a bonding company to help with the release of a jailed person so they can await their court hearing outside of prison.

-- Your full name if you are the defendant
+- Your name if you are the suspect

-- The name and location of the jail where the defendant is detained
+- The name and location of the prison where the suspect is held

 - The booking number in the police blotter